sebcotte/reddit-app-react-graphql/README.md

 This project is similar to reddit app.
-It has been created with Next.js for frontend, and GraphQL for backend.
+The backend is a GraphQL server made with Prisma and NodeJS.
+About the frontend, it has been created with a React framework (Next.js), it uses an Apollo Client to connect to backend and send GraphQL queries.

 ## Getting Started